orabi2012/wp-ubiqfy-integration/USER_MANUAL.md

    - System will alert you when products fall below these levels

 3. **Refresh Stock Data**:
-   - Click "Refresh All Stock" to update stock levels from wp
+   - Click "Refresh All Stock" to update stock levels from WooCommerce
    - Individual products can be refreshed using the refresh icon

 ### Stock Actions